dalehumby/DevFest2020/README.md

 ```

 ### Set up an input pin
-This code sets GPIO pin 5 to be an input, and whenever the input changes from logic low to a logic high (a rising edge) then call the function `pulse()`, which prints out that a pulse was detected.
+This code sets GPIO pin 5 to be an input, and whenever the input changes from logic high to a logic low (a falling edge) then call the function `pulse()`, which prints out that a pulse was detected.

+On my D1 dev board I have soldered two wires to a push button switch.
+I have one wire from the switch connected to ground (labeled `G` on the board), and the other wire connected to `GPIO5`, which is labeled `D1` on the dev board.
+(See [pin outs of the D1 Mini](https://www.robotics.org.za/MINI-D1-4M))

 ```python
 from machine import Pin